anthonygalea/yetibot.github.io/resources/templates/md/posts/2019-05-05-history-powerups.md

-In the latest series of yetibot.core releases we focused on power-ups to history across all surfaces:
+In the latest release, `0.5.31` we focused on power-ups to history across all

-- yetibot.core 0.5.22
+surfaces:

 - `history` command
 - GraphQL `history` resource